aoterodelaroza/acpdb/README.md

 (atomic number `zat.i` or symbol `zat.s`), angular momentum (symbol `l.s` or value `l.i`), and exponent (`exp.r`) are given, then simply pass this information to the template.
 Instead, if nothing other than the TERM keyword is present, the training set must be defined.
-This creates files with name `prefix_atom_l_expid.ext` where `prefix` is the name of the structure, `atom` is the atomic symbol, `l`, is the angular momentum symbol, and `expid` is the exponent integer ID.
-The number of files generated corresponds to all possible combinations of atom, l, and exponent from the training set.
+If the template contains a loop (using the `%term_loop%` and `%term_endloop` keywords), then all terms are combined into a single input.
+See `templates/gaussian_terms.gjf` for an example.
+Otherwise, files are created with names `prefix_atom_l_expid.ext` where `prefix` is the name of the structure, `atom` is the atomic symbol, `l`, is the angular momentum symbol, and `expid` is the exponent integer ID.
+In this last case, the number of files generated corresponds to all possible combinations of atom, l, and exponent from the training set.

 #### Description of the Template Format